cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/events/create-school.md

 >
 > For questions about school events, please contact <content.cultuurkuur@publiq.be>.

+## Required permissions

+As with regular events, anyone can create new school events in UiTdatabank by using either a user access token or a client access token.

+The user or client that created the event will become the `creator` of the online event, which allows them to later make changes to it or delete it.
+In some cases other users or clients may also be able to edit the event afterward.
+See the permissions info in the guide about [updating an event](./update.md) for more info.

 ## Types

 We distinguish 3 different types of school events: